AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 ### CSV String

+The sample below shows how to set data if it is organized as an a **CSV string**.

-**Note:**  By default AnyChart considers commas in CSV data to be column separators and line breaks to be row separators, but {api:anychart.data.Table#addData}addData(){api} can accept an object with alternative settings as the third parameter.
+**Note:**  By default, AnyChart considers commas in CSV data to be column separators and line breaks to be row separators, but {api:anychart.data.Table#addData}addData(){api} can accept an object with alternative settings as the third parameter.
 Use the `columnsSeparator` and `rowsSeparator` fields to set separators and `ignoreFirstRow` to ignore the first row of the table if needed.

-This sample shows how to set data if it is organized as an a **CSV string**:

 ```
 // create data